itscomputers/itscomputers.github.io/_sections/01_02_division_with_remainder.md

 <span id="exercises" />
 ### exercises

-1. Write a division algorithm function in a language other than ruby.
+1. Write a few different division algorithm functions in the language of your choice.